codepope/codepope/README.md

 ### Hi there 👋

-- :office: Moving to a new adventure....
+- :office: I'm architecting information at EnterpriseDB and living the SQL life

 - 🔭 I’m currently working on ...
   blogs, apps and lots of weekend making.